Dilip Mukherjee & Sanjoy Bandopadhyay

 |High impact performance||Required||Optional||Optional|

-For specialized soloists must have good knowledge and performance expertise of the traditional compositions.
+The specialized soloists should know and play traditional compositions with mastery.
+They must have good knowledge and performance expertise of the traditional compositions.